menaveenshankar/git-coco/README.md

 and you are good to go!
 Happy collaborative coding :)

-I would recommend adding an alias `alias gco="git-coco"` to your bashrc.
+I would recommend adding `alias gco="git-coco"` to your bashrc.

 ### Uninstall